clifton-harris/echotwin/README.md

 ```bash
 python train_yourtts.py
 ```
-The script installs missing Python packages, downloads the training data from Google Drive into `/content/gma_audio_files`, cleans the metadata, clones the TTS repository, creates a multilingual, multi-speaker config, and launches training with checkpoints saved to `/content/yourtts_output`.
+The script installs missing Python packages and attempts to download the dataset archive from Google Drive into `/content/gma_audio_files`.
+If the download fails (for example, due to network restrictions), place the extracted files manually in that folder.
+Once the dataset exists, the script cleans the metadata, clones the TTS repository, creates a multilingual, multi-speaker config, and launches training with checkpoints saved to `/content/yourtts_output`.